Colebee

 Table Chart PROFILE FAQ

-Colebee features high concentrations of family households, with a median household size of 3.7 people
+Colebee features high concentrations of family households, with a higher-than-average median household size

-Family households compose 94.0% of all households, including 67.7% couples with children, 17.2% couples without children, and 8.6% single parent families.
-Non-family households account for the remaining 6.0%, with lone person households at 4.8% and group households comprising 1.0% of the total.
-The median household size is 3.7 people.
+Family households account for 94.0% of all households, including 67.7% couples with children, 17.2% couples without children, and 8.6% single parent families.
+Non-family households constitute the remaining 6.0%, with lone person households at 4.8% and group households comprising 1.0%.
+The median household size is 3.7 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households